HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/enable_sso.md

     1. Ensure the Iris is connected to the Foundry application which contains the SSO configurations.
 For more information on how to create an application, refer to [Getting started with Iris](https://help.hcl-software.com/voltmx/v9.5/Iris/iris_tutorials/Content/Module/getting_started_iris.html){target="_blank"}.

-    2. Create login form in Iris using the guide reffered in [Getting started with Iris](https://help.hcl-software.com/voltmx/v9.5/Iris/iris_tutorials/Content/Module/getting_started_iris.html){target="_blank"}.
+    2. Create login form in Iris using the guide referred in [Getting started with Iris](https://help.hcl-software.com/voltmx/v9.5/Iris/iris_tutorials/Content/Module/getting_started_iris.html){target="_blank"}.

     3. Add the following code to form init: